Jamlee/docker-laravel/README.md

     docker run -ti --name dataphp_dataPhp_1 -v /var/lib/mysql  ubuntu  /bin/bash

+just run `docker-compose up` and open the url http://127.0.0.1.

+#create project of laravel

-then you should run the command like follows to create a laravel project named `project`:
+then you could run the command like follows to create a laravel project named `project` under the path `./webroot` to create a laravel5 project:

     laravel new project